 Back on the mainland, we were driven to our hotels and campsites with huge smiles on our faces, answering questions about our day and getting candy in return, watching the sunset out to the west as we drove back through Cape Range National Park.

 I was a little apprehensive about the cost, $390 per person, but at the end of the day, I realised it’s worth every cent.
-It’s a full 8-hour adventure from the hotel to the boat and back, swimming with giant sharks, whale watching and snorkeling.
+It’s a full 8-hour adventure from the hotel to the boat and back, swimming with giant sharks, whale watching, and snorkelling.
 I wholeheartedly recommend this experience, especially with Ningaloo Whale Sharks and their amazing crew.
 Do it, do it, do it!

 Click here to view the full album.